-As our new reality of Covid and lockdown looks set to continue into the winter and beyond, it may come as no surprise that many people dream about moving to the coast or countryside, either here in the UK or a short flight away, or perhaps somewhere they associate with childhood such as the village or community they grew up in.
+As our new reality of Covid and lockdown looks set to continue into the winter and beyond, it may come as no surprise that many people dream about moving to the coast or countryside, or perhaps somewhere they associate with childhood such as the village or community they grew up in.

 This wistful pang of nostalgia offers a sense of security and comfort and whilst the reality may not be so straightforward, the appeal is strong.
 The word nostalgia comes from a Greek compound consisting of νόστος (nóstos), meaning "homecoming", and a Homeric word ἄλγος (álgos), meaning "pain" or "ache", and was coined in the 17th-century to describe the anxieties displayed by Swiss mercenaries fighting away from home.

-And whilst a life dominated by nostalgia may prevent us from moving fully engaging with the here and now, there are many good reasons, why the occasional Proustian 'tea dipped madeleine' moment, may be a good thing; it may increase connectedness, positive self regard, existential meaning, creativity and psychological growth.
+And whilst a life dominated by nostalgia may prevent us from fully engaging with the here and now, there are many good reasons, why the occasional Proustian 'tea dipped madeleine moment', may be a good thing; it may increase connectedness, positive self regard, existential meaning, creativity and psychological growth.